Vinatieri’s misses encapsulate Colts playoff performance

 He finished 19 of 36 for 203 yards and a score, and left with his No. 12 jersey caked in mud.

 Marlon Mack fared no better on the ground as the Colts were forced to play from behind from the opening minutes.
 After running for a franchise playoff-record 148 yards last week against Houston, he was held to 46 yards rushing by the league’s worst run defense, and ultimately left with a hip injury with the game decided late in the fourth quarter.

+“All of us had a fair amount of confidence coming into the game that we could do something,” Luck said. “and we didn’t.
+And we know this game punishes you quickly.
+We know how hard it is for everybody to be on the same page every play.
+And we weren’t, and it shows up in the final score.”

 The Colts’ defense, so pivotal in their rebound from a 1-5 start, had no answers for quarterback Patrick Mahomes and the Chiefs’ vast array of offensive options.
 They allowed Kansas City to score on its first three possessions, and at one point the Colts were being outgained 185-12.